First-Return Statistics in Henyey-Greenstein Scattering: Colored Motzkin Polynomials and the Cauchy Kernel: Introduction

 \section{Introduction}

-First-passage problems appear throughout statistical mechanics---in polymer physics, diffusion-limited aggregation, financial mathematics, and queueing theory~\cite{Redner2001,RudnickGaspari2004,Spitzer1964}.
-A clean example arises in radiative transport: photons entering a scattering medium execute a three-dimensional random walk and may return to the entry boundary.
-We consider a semi-infinite medium occupying the half-space $z > 0$, with the entry boundary at $z = 0$; photons enter at normal incidence.
+First-passage problems appear throughout statistical mechanics---in polymer physics, diffusion-limited aggregation, financial mathematics, and queueing theory~\cite{Redner2001,Rudnick2004,Spitzer1964}.
+A clean example arises in radiative transport: photons entering a scattering medium execute a three-dimensional random walk and will eventually return to the entry boundary.
+We consider a semi-infinite medium occupying the half-space $z>0$, with the entry boundary at $z=0$; photons enter as a collimated pencil beam at incidence angle $\theta_{\mathrm{inc}}$ (direction cosine $\mu_{\mathrm{inc}}=\cos\theta_{\mathrm{inc}}$).
+Physically, this corresponds to the reflectance of a narrow collimated beam incident on a scattering half-space---the probability that the beam is scattered back across the entry surface, resolved by the number of scattering events.
 The statistics of this first-passage event encode how stochastic motion interacts with geometric constraint.

+This is a canonical problem of the scalar radiative transfer equation (RTE).
+The quantity we compute---the scattering-order-resolved first-return probability $P(n,g,\mu_{\mathrm{inc}})$---is more fundamental than the reflectance itself: it serves as a generating function for reflectance at arbitrary single-scattering albedo~$a\in[0,1]$, since $R(g,a)=\sum_{n=2}^{\infty}P(n,g)\,a^n$.
+The entire framework operates at pure scattering ($a=1$); absorption enters only through this weighted sum, which amounts to a discrete Laplace transform.
+Because $P(n,g)$ depends only on the phase function geometry, a single evaluation of the framework covers all albedos simultaneously.
+The result is an analytical alternative to Monte Carlo for this geometry: one polynomial evaluation per scattering order, rather than $10^8$ photon trajectories.

+The practical significance lies in imaging and inverse problems.
+Diffuse optical tomography, tissue characterization, and remote sensing all require solving the RTE repeatedly---often thousands of times---while fitting scattering parameters to measured reflectance data.
+When each forward evaluation requires a full Monte Carlo simulation, the computational cost becomes prohibitive.
+A closed-form forward model that evaluates in microseconds rather than minutes transforms the feasibility of these inverse problems.
+The same applies to industrial applications such as paper and print characterization~\cite{Modric2009}, where rapid parameter estimation from reflectance measurements is standard practice.

-Throughout, ``first-return'' means first passage back to $z = 0$ from $z > 0$ traveling in the $-z$ direction---the photon must exit, not graze inward.
+Throughout, ``first-return'' means first passage back to $z=0$ from $z>0$ traveling in the $-z$ direction---the photon must exit, not graze inward.

-In our previous work in this journal~\cite{ZellerCordery2020}, we established that first-return probabilities in one-dimensional isotropic scattering expand in Catalan numbers, the combinatorial objects counting Dyck paths.
+In our previous work~\cite{ZellerCordery2020}, we established that first-return probabilities in one-dimensional isotropic scattering expand in Catalan numbers, the combinatorial objects counting Dyck paths.
 The reflectance of a semi-infinite Kubelka--Munk medium~\cite{KubelkaMunk1931} admits the generating function representation